WeCanNeitherConfirmNorDeny/pokemon-yinyang-testing-3/README.md

  * genders have their own stat added to the various '\_struct' macros (the effect is IV strength isn't determined by sex)
  * minor fixes

+todo - high priority:
+ * revamp/refactor the way stats and pokemon data are stored/accessed (the effect is so that it's easier to make structural changes)

 ideas/todo/in progress:
  * easy mode will be easy (super advantages for the hero)
  * hard mode will be impossible (disadvantageous for the hero)
  * disable/remove all the music (maybe all the sound, i dont use it)
  * quests n minigames n shiii
+ * disallow selling random stuff to pokemarts (maybe overhaul the whole shop system)
  * stay tuned ;)
+ * todo: remove all the logic for hiding the ":L" and make it always show

 --- HELP SECTION ---